Pregnant in College — Impossible, or Perfect Timing?

-- As a pregnant student you are under legal protection.
-You may not be discriminated against.
+- As a pregnant student, you are under legal protection; it is unlawful to be discriminated against.

 - Additionally, you are given access to financial support.